Photo from campwartburg.com

 Episcopal Church Camp of Illinois is a ministry of the Episcopal Diocese of Springfield.
 Started in the early 1960's, it has ministered to thousands of campers over the years.
 ECC is a not-for-profit camp that is organized and staffed by volunteers.
 While ECC is sponsored by the diocese, we warmly welcome campers and staff from any denomination.

-To view the ECC website, chick here.
+For questions regarding ECC, contact the Camp Coordinator at episcopalchurchcampofillinois@gmail.com.
+To view the ECC website, click here.

 What to Expect